About us

 Activity Level: This is an easy to moderate outdoor activity.
 We hope to reach 2-2.5 miles in 1.5 hours.
 This will be guided by refuge staff and volunteers.
 Frequent breaks will occur.

-What to Bring: Please wear winter clothing as this program is fully outdoors (coat, pants, boots, mittens, hat, etc).
-Consider dressing in layers.
-A full water bottle is recommended.
+What to Bring: Please wear appropriate clothing as this program is fully outdoors.
+Close-toed shoes, pants, suncreen, bug spray, and a full water bottle are recommended.

 Accessibility: Accessibility at Bass Ponds: